browserengineering/book/book/styles.md

 ```

 The `rel` attribute here tells that browser that this is a link to a
-stylesheet.
+style sheet.
 Browsers mostly don't care about any [other kinds of
 links][link-types], but search engines do,[^like-canonical] so `rel`
 is mandatory.
 And the `href` attribute describes the CSS file's URL.